 Last but not least, one Reddit user created a solution, but it takes some technical know-how.
 So use caution, and give this link a try.

 Open Google Music and tap the 3-lines at the top left.
 This slides out a menu, in which you’ll navigate to Settings.
-Select settings and right near the top under account is some information about subscriptions, then a big “Refresh” button.
+Select settings and right near the top under “account” is some information about subscriptions, then a big “Refresh” button.
 Tap this, and sync will reinitiate.
+Basically this re-syncs your device with the cloud and missing songs should reappear.
 This will also fix any payment problems for those trying to stream music.

 Songs Won’t Upload